MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/multi-room-sync.md

     ![Graphical user interface, application Description automatically generated](../../media/enhance-your-environment/image038.jpg)

-Now you can upload your environment to Mesh using the **Mesh Toolkit Uploader** and then see how it looks in your Mesh space.
+Now you can upload your Environment to Mesh using the **Mesh Toolkit Uploader** and then see how it looks in Mesh.
 To learn more, see [Prepare content with the Control Panel](../../events-guide/customize-event.md#prepare-content-with-the-control-panel).

 ### Unity Video Players